idevisser/OAPIF-PDOK-INSPIRE/Recommendations.md

 2. When hosting at PDOK you have to discuss the mapping of your harmonized data to other encodings together with other datapoviders in Europe and use the principles as stated in [[PUB-4]]
 3. When a working INSPIRE OAPIF is published with a well described mapping to json it should be shared at https://github.com/INSPIRE-MIF/2017.2/tree/master/resources/examples.
 This could initiate a [Good Practice procedure](https://inspire.ec.europa.eu/portfolio/good-practice-library) as stated in [issues nr 9 of the INSPIRE helpdesk](https://github.com/INSPIRE-MIF/helpdesk/issues/9)
 4. Adjust your metadata of the dataset with the extra OAPIF service.
-As long as there is no official protocol defined, use the type "Other".
+As long as there is no official protocol defined in https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1, use the type "Other".
+The extended codelist for the protocol in the Dutch metadatastandard 2.1.0 (https://docs.geostandaarden.nl/md/mdprofiel-iso19119/#codelist-protocol) contains: "OGC:API features"

 ### Recommendations for the INSPIRE community